Hürtgen Forest

 The Hürtgen forest (also: Huertgen Forest; Hürtgenwald /de/) is located along the border between Belgium and Germany, in the southwest corner of the German federal state of North Rhine-Westphalia.
-Scarcely 50 sqmi in area, the forest lies within a triangle outlined by the German towns of Aachen, Monschau, and Düren.
+The forest lies within a triangle outlined by the German towns of Aachen, Monschau, and Düren, covering 50 sqmi in area.
 The Rur River runs along the forest's eastern edge.

 History

 Before World War II, the Hürtgen Forest was a dense, rugged woodland, spanning about 50 square kilometers, mostly used for timber production.
 The area was sparsely populated with small villages and had limited strategic importance.

+Between the 13th and 21st of August 2026, the largest wildfire in North-Rhine Westphalia since records raged in the Hürtgen Forest.
+Between 300 and 400 hectares (740 - 990 acres) were destroyed.
+At its peak, 1,800 personnel from numerous fire brigades, the Bundeswehr, Federal and State Police, the Technisches Hilfswerk, the State Forest Authority of North Rhine-Westphalia (Landesbetrieb Wald und Holz NRW), numerous other aid organizations and local farmers fought against the fire.
+At times, of four military engineering vehicles, 10 helicopters and the EU wildfire fighting module GFFFV-DE1 were deployed.
+Due to the Battle of the Hürtgen Forest, the area is to this day contaminated with munitions, which complicated the fire-fighting operations.
+1800 people from the town Gey in the municipality of Hürtgenwald had to be evacuated.

 Geography

-The Hürtgen Forest lies at the northern edge of the Eifel mountains and High Fens – Eifel Nature Park; its terrain is characterized by plunging valleys that carve through broad plateaus.
-Unlike many areas of Germany in which the valleys are farmed and hilltops are wooded, the Hürtgen Forest's deep valleys are thickly wooded and the hilltop plateaus have been cleared for agriculture.
-The forest's rough terrain starkly contrasts with that of the adjoining Rhine Valley.
-The forest's few roads are winding, narrow, and challenging to navigate.
+The Hürtgen Forest lies at the northern edge of the Eifel mountains and High Fens – Eifel Nature Park.
+Its terrain is characterized by plunging valleys that carve through broad plateaus, with hilltop plateaus that have been cleared for agriculture.